symfony/symfony-docs/logging/processors.rst

             $this->requestStack = $requestStack;
         }

-        // this method is called for each log record; optimize it to not hurt performance public function __invoke(array $record)
+        // method is called for each log record; optimize it to not hurt performance public function __invoke(array $record)
         {
             try {